Lipen/discrete-math-course/typst/lec-sat.typ

 == The DPLL Algorithm

-#definition[DPLL (Davis--Putnam--Logemann--Loveland, 1962)][
+#definition[
-  A complete backtracking algorithm for SAT:
+  _DPLL_ (Davis--Putnam--Logemann--Loveland, 1962) is a complete backtracking algorithm for SAT:

   + *Simplify:* Apply unit propagation and pure literal elimination
   + *Check:* If no clauses remain, return SAT; if empty clause exists, return UNSAT